Know your Fanta Pants*:

 Day 6-7 - Mount Kinabalu

-It’s a tough hike but if you can handle some long walks with the odd hill you’ll be fine.
+It’s a tough hike but if you can handle the long walks and the odd hill you’ll be fine.
 The epic view from the top makes the sweat and chafing worth it.

-- Start the trek and walk five to six hours to the hut at Laban Rata
+- Start the trek and walk five to six hours to a hut on the mountain

 - Hike through tropical rainforest into alpine terrain